prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 The `posts` field exposes a further selection of properties that are defined on the `Post` type.

-> Note: [Query arguments](!alias-ohrai1theo) for an inner field returning multiple nodes work similar as elsewhere.
+> Note: [Query arguments](#query-arguments) for an inner field returning multiple nodes work similar as elsewhere.

-### Relation Aggregation
+### Relation aggregation

-Nodes connected to multiple nodes via a one-to-many or many-to-many edge expose the `_edgeMeta` field that can be used to query meta information of a connection rather than the actual connected nodes.
+Nodes connected to multiple nodes via a one-to-many or many-to-many edge expose the `_<edge>Meta` field that can be used to query meta information of a connection rather than the actual connected nodes.

-> Query meta information on all post nodes of a certain author node:
+Query meta information on all `Post` nodes of a certain `author` node:

 ```graphql
 ---